 This guide sets out essential information for British national residing in Tanzania including advice on health, education, benefits, residence requirements and more.
 We are unable to provide any guidance on general lifestyle enquires apart from the information and links listed below.
 See our services for British Nationals.

 Medical facilities in Tanzania are limited and medicines are often unavailable.
-There are hospitals in Dar and over the region that can treat minor ailments.
-For any major medical problems, including dental it is advisable to obtain medical treatment in Nairobi or South Africa where more advanced medical care is available.
+There are hospitals across Tanzania that can treat minor ailments.
+For any major medical problems, including dental, it is advisable to obtain medical treatment in Nairobi or South Africa where more advanced medical care is available.

 The number of schools in the Tanzania has increased in recent years.
 Most schools follow what they describe as an international curriculum, which is usually closest to a British curriculum.
 These schools usually start formal teaching from Grade 1, i.e. six year olds.